rfuzzo/MWSE/docs/source/apis/string.md

 ### `string.endswith`
 <div class="search_terms" style="display: none">endswith</div>

-Returns true if a string ends with a given pattern.
+Returns `true` if a `string` ends with a given substring.
+Note: this function does not use pattern matching.

 ```lua
 local result = string.endswith(s, pattern)